greyblake/greyblake.github.com/source/_posts/2017-07-30-introduction-to-rust-whatlang-library-and-natural-language-identification-algorithms.markdown

 For example in English text the most used letters are:

 * `e` - 12.7%
 * `t` - 9%
 * `a` - 8.2%

 And so on.
-So let's say, if we have a big text with frequency of occurrence of "e" equal 12.7%, "t" equal 9%, and "a" equal 8.2%, we may claim that this text is written en English.
+So let's say, if we have a big text with frequency of occurrence of "e" equal 12.7%, "t" equal 9%, and "a" equal 8.2%, we may claim that this text is written in English.

-Here the idea is similar, but with trigrams.
+The idea here is similar, but with trigrams.

 ### What is a trigram?